 SUSTAINABLE THINKING

 The exhibition offers a reflection on sustainability through fashion, art and everyday life.
 It features items by designers including Stella Jean, Katie Jones, Progetto Quid, Studio 189 and Andrea Verdura alongside works by artists such as Pascale Marthine Tayou, El Anatsui, Sheila Hicks, Paola Anziché and Lucy + Jorge Orta, encouraging the viewers to consider various aspects of sustainability, from craftsmanship and recycling to cutting-edge materials and technologies.
-There is also a room dedicated to the idea of a sustainable company that, in considering its growth, must integrate environmental and social goals in its economic and management strategy.
+There is also a room dedicated to the idea of a sustainable company that, in considering its growth, must integrate environmental and social goals into its economic and management strategy.

-April 2019 –March 2020
+April 12, 2019 –March 8, 2020